 - Diseases from exposure to toxic chemicals spilled in the accident

-Due to the technical skill involved with driving a large truck, even the slightest mistake can cause a serious accident.
+Due to the technical skill of driving a commercial truck, even the slightest mistake can cause a serious collision.

-Some common causes of negligent or reckless truck accidents include:
+Some common causes of negligent or reckless truck crashes include: